 Vitamin B6 is a water-soluble vitamin.
-Water-soluble vitamins are stored in the body in very limited amounts and are excreted through the urine, so it is a good idea to have them in your daily diet.
+Water-soluble vitamins are stored in the body in limited amounts.
+Because they are excreted through the urine, it is a good idea to have them in your daily diet.

 Vitamin B6's functions include:

 Primary deficiency of vitamin B6 is rare—most foods contain the vitamin.
-Secondary deficiency may result in certain situations, including malabsorption, alcoholism, some medicines, and cigarette smoking.
+Secondary deficiency may result in certain situations, including malabsorption, alcoholism, some medications, and cigarette smoking.
 Symptoms of vitamin B6 deficiency include:

 The following populations may be at risk for vitamin B6 deficiency and may require a supplement:

 Homocysteine is an amino acid normally found in the blood.
 Studies have shown that elevated blood levels of homocysteine can be a risk factor for heart disease and